chaw/r7rs-libs/README.md

 Some libraries written for, or converted to run in, R7RS Scheme.

+Download as a zip file, or clone the repository, using the 'Download or clone' button above.

 ## NLTK

 A repackaging of files from the Natural Language ToolKit: